 It is your responsibility to keep the course coordinator up-to-date on progress, problems, and concerns you may have.
 Some of the issues that are important are computer/email problems, questions about assignments guidelines, or late submission of assignments.
 You may contact me by e-mail or by office phone (voice mail, leave a reliable phone number and time that is good for me to contact you.
-If you have left a message and I have not returned your call or email within 72 hours, then contact the MSN Program's administrative assistant.
+If you have left a message and I have not returned your call or email within 72 hours, then contact the MSN Program (Sue Parker, graduate administrative assistant, #757-683-4298).